Why This Kolaveri Di: Records and achievements

 Upon release, the hashtag #kolaveri topped the Indian trends in Twitter on the evening of 21 November 2011 and was trended for three consecutive days.
 Within a week of the official release of the video, it received more than 3.5 million views on YouTube, more than 1 million shares on Facebook, while trending in India on Twitter the whole time.
 The song is also a hit among non-Tamils, apparently due to the Tanglish lyrics.
 Soon after its release, the song was played on US radio station KZYX FM by Mister X, on his show, Music Out of Bounds.
 By 30 November 2011, it had more than 10.5 million YouTube views.
 By the start of 2012, it had crossed 30 million YouTube views.
 The song and versions of it account for more than 200 million of YouTube's total views.
 The song became the top downloaded song on mobile with 4,100,000 downloads within the first 18 days of release.
 On 24 November 2011, this song became the first Tamil film song to premier on MTV India.
 The video was shared by 1.4 million people, liked by 1.8 million people and received more than 1.1 million comments.
-As of November 2020, the song has 235 million views on YouTube, becoming the second most viewed Tamil song on YouTube only bested by "Rowdy Baby" from Maari 2, another Dhanush-starrer.
+As of November 2020, the song has 235 million views on YouTube, becoming the second most viewed Tamil song on YouTube only bested by "Rowdy Baby" from Maari 2, also sung by Dhanush.

 Imitations and parodies of this song have been created, including versions in different Indian languages, a female version, and versions about current events at that time.
 Its rapid spread to nightclubs and discos in Tokyo, Japan were reported soon after release, and a viral video of Japanese women dancing to it spread soon afterwards.
 Police officers in India used versions of the song and its title to combat road rage and encourage bike riders to wear helmets.
 The popularity of the song was also reported by international media like BBC and Time magazine, who attributed its major crossover world appeal to its universal theme, catchy tune and unique lyrics.
 Top business schools like Indian Institutes of Management conducted studies to figure out the popularity of this song.
 The song has inspired flash mobs in Chennai, Mumbai, Groningen and Auckland.

 The song was performed live by Dhanush in his first-ever live performance at the 2011 BIG Star Entertainment Awards.

 Indian Prime Minister Manmohan Singh invited Dhanush for the dinner party along with Japanese Prime Minister Yoshihiko Noda in his New Delhi residence, India.
 The political parties Bharatiya Janata Party and Indian National Congress used variants of the song in their campaigns for 2012 assembly elections.

 "Why This Kolaveri Di" also echoed at Beating, the Retreat ceremony (a ceremony which is a part of Republic Day celebrations in India).